-- Commonly the rise is too long (you get that dropped crotch look)
+- Commonly the rise is too long (you get that dropped crotch look or a weird kind of pouching at the front)

 - There isn’t enough fabric around the bottom and you get pulling across the crotch area

-- There is too much fabric and you get saggy bum
+- There is too much fabric and you get a saggy bum

 - The rise seam cuts into you creating camel toe – too little fabric